paramraghavan/recipe-book-html-template/pickle/lemon.md

 ### make spice for pickle
 ```
 - Set aside
-- Red dry chilies 12 to 16(if you want it spicier)
+- Red dry chillies 12 to 18(if you want it spicier)
 - Methi 1 teaspoon
 - Asfodita(little amount)
 - Dry roast above